 This year we also furthered our partnership with the Institute for Sustainable Futures, University of Technology Sydney, as part of our Urban Sanitation & Hygiene for Health and Development programme.
 Check out some papers that have resulted from our collaboration.

-2016 was also a year in which we have developed our efforts in the Faecal Sludge Management (FSM) project in Bangladesh – a programme that supports authorities in realising city-wide sanitation and building up from workable pieces of existing on-site sanitation.
+2016 was also a year in which we further developed our efforts in the Faecal Sludge Management (FSM) project in Bangladesh – a programme funded by Bill & Melinda Gates Foundation that supports authorities in realising city-wide sanitation and building up from workable pieces of existing on-site sanitation.
 A central issue is desludging, or ‘what to do with poo’.
 In December we took part in the first national convention for septic tank and pit emptiers in Bangladesh, where almost 100 representatives of this socially stigmatised group were invited to share their life stories.
 Together with government and development officials they came up with ways to improve their situation.